Skip to content

 The ABO will continue to use assessment instruments including cast radiograph evaluation (CRE) and the case management form (CMF) within the scenario-based examination.
 If a resident is not proficient in outcomes assessments utilizing these instruments, or is not able to interpret the results of superimpositions, he or she may perform weaker in this portion of the examination.

 The ABO meets with educators regularly and will continue to gain feedback on how we can best support the orthodontic programs so that the Scenario-based Clinical Examination is complementing the curriculum the educators are teaching in their programs.
-Many programs have expressed that they will continue to hold mock board exams and advocacy visits, and will begin putting a larger focus on critical thinking skills.
+Many programs have expressed that they will continue to hold case presentation exams and Pathway Presentations by ABO Ambassadors, and will begin putting a larger focus on critical thinking skills.
 The ABO also provides detailed examination results to the educators to let them know where their resident’s strengths and weaknesses rank on the Scenario-based Clinical Examination.

 Self-evaluation of clinical patient cases will play a large part in the preparation process.
-Participation in “mock boards” and continuing to use the tools previously developed the by ABO for outcomes assessments will also play an important role as examinees prepare for the exam.
+Participation in case presentation evaluations/exams and continuing to use the tools previously developed the by ABO for outcomes assessments will also play an important role as examinees prepare for the exam.
 In addition, a study guide and sample cases with scenario-based questions and answers are available on the ABO website.

 With the scenario-based testing format, the ABO will be able to make a direct assessment of a candidate’s ability to formulate diagnoses, develop treatment plans, assess implementation of treatment plans, and evaluate outcomes.
 The test focuses on the cognitive skills and decision-making process that are critical for the proficient practice of orthodontics.
 Hands-on skills assessment will remain within the residency programs, where it can be done most effectively.